dmohl/Fog/readme.md

 **Service Bus**

 There are a few service bus related config entries.
-Here's the list expected names: ServiceBusIssuer, ServiceBusKey, ServiceBusScheme, ServiceBusNamespace, ServiceBusServicePath
+Here's the list of expected names: ServiceBusIssuer, ServiceBusKey, ServiceBusScheme, ServiceBusNamespace, ServiceBusServicePath

 To send a message do this: